Planning to Visit Ireland? Let this serve as a guide to discovering Ireland.

 REGION: WEST COAST

-Discover Ireland tours will bring you to Western Ireland, with the outstanding Galway port, has been continuously inhabited for 5,000 years.
+Many Authentic Ireland tours will take you to Western Ireland, with the outstanding Galway port, that has been continuously inhabited for 5,000 years.
 It is also the home of the Aran Islands, actually part of the Burren as it dips into the ocean and rises to form those islands.
 The Aran Islands are truly traditional—this is what you think of when you see old movies with peat farmers and friendly fishermen.
 Life here wasn’t easy, but it was rich with family ties and magical beliefs.
 It still is.
-Western Ireland is an important part of Irish history.
+Western Ireland is an important part of Irish history and one that must be experienced when you visit Ireland.
 Come experience the Ireland of old, the Ireland of your dreams.
 County Galway has two faces.
 Almost half the county speaks Gaelic as a first language.
 Galway itself is a city that’s lively with music, shopping, festivals, and sailing ships.
 It lies book-ended between the calm lakes of Roscommon and the remote Aran Islands.
-Count Clare offers you the best traditional Irish music and thefabled Cliffs of Moher.
+Count Clare offers you the best traditional Irish music and the fabled Cliffs of Moher.
 As for Connemara?
 It is a wild nature lover’s paradise with splendid mountains, lakes and big skies.

 Interested in the West Coast?
 Check out these Articles: